-- Make an appointment at least 24 hours in advance to view their file. - View the file in the presence of the Academic Dean, Registrar or Executive Assistant for Academics. - View the file in the office of the Academic Dean, Registrar or Executive Assistant for Academics.
+- Make an appointment at least 24 hours in advance to view their file. - View the file in the presence of the Academic Dean, Registrar, or Executive Assistant for Academics.
 No information may be altered or removed from the file by the student.